 Simulated leather/vinyl can be cleaned on the vehicle.
 The first step is to vacuum the covers.
 To clean a simulated leather/vinyl seat cover effectively, clean each part in sections.
 Instead of using shampoo, use a vinyl cleaner on the surface.
 Work the cleaner in with a soft bristle brush.
 Clean it with a damp cloth, and dry it using microfiber.

 Polyester is one of the easiest fabrics to clean.
 Spot cleaning stains while the cover is on is easy, but polyester seat covers can be removed and washed in the machine on a delicate setting; then, hang dry or machine dry on a gentle or cool cycle.
 Be sure to use a mild detergent and turn the seat covers inside out before washing.

 Because tweed generally is a woven fabric, vacuuming prior to cleaning is a must, especially if you have pets that shed.
 Hairs and/or debris will be caught in the weave, so vacuum thoroughly.
 Hand washing tweed seat covers is the only recommended way to ensure longevity; make sure to use a mild detergent.
 Hang dry is also the recommended drying procedure.

 Keep in mind that any seat cover that has foam padding sewn in should be hand washed/hang dry in order to keep the foam from breaking down over time.
-By remembering how to clean your seat cover correctly, it will look brand new.
+By remembering how to clean seat covers correctly, it will look brand new.
 Keep it this way by avoiding spills and cleaning dirty items before you put them in your truck.
-Here at Fia Inc., we have many semi-truck seat cover options.
-Check out our collection today.
+And watch for signs that it’s time to replace your seat covers.